faridashams/digital-writing-folio/exercises.md

 - How does it work?

    *  The user reader can move the character around the house using up down side side and wasd keys.
-   *  There are interactive elements within the home, which include the televesion, broken glass on the floor, picture frames.
+   *  There are interactive elements within the home, which include the television, broken glass on the floor, picture frames.
    *  Different characters can be found throughout the house which the player can interact with to progress the story.
    *  Text appears on the screen as if being typed, but you can press any key to complete the sentence faster and then skip to the next line.